I believe that…

 4) …An accurate analysis of a passage’s context is key and such would include the local, literary, historical, and canonical aspects (scripture interpreting scripture) of the references in view;

 5) …The principle of historical-grammatical interpretation (guided by the first four principles), assumes that the Bible was written to common people, meant to be understandable to anyone in history.
 However, it was written thousands of years ago to different cultures.
-Therefore, as modern readers, we have to try to recover a general sense of the meaning of words, phrases, concepts, sayings and idioms in the ancient cultures.
-Such are addressed in scripture primarily to the Hebrew culture from Moses to Malachi (Old Testament), and later to the Greco-Roman culture of the first century (New Testament), without divorcing itself from a Hebraic perspective.
+Therefore, as modern readers, we have to try to recover the general sense of the meaning of words, phrases, concepts, sayings and idioms known by the ancient cultures in view.
+Such are addressed in scripture primarily to the Hebrew culture from Moses to Malachi (Old Testament), and then later expanded to the Greco-Roman culture of the first century (New Testament), without divorcing itself from a Hebraic perspective.
 In other words, just because the New Testament was written in Greek, it does not then mean that it ought to be filtered by a Hellenistic, philosophical reading (leaving the Hebraic perspective solely for the Old Testament).
 Such a change of viewpoint would pit the New Testament against the Old Testament, making the Word of God incoherent.
 Even though scripture was written in specific historical settings to specific historical people, in this approach the words and expressions in the Bible are seen as having a relatively stable meaning throughout the timeline of history, making it possible for God’s people at all times and locations to be changed by what God has said…

 2 Timothy 3:16-17 (NASB)

 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work.